Article 7 min read

 What’s the difference between CSV and XLSX export?

 CSV is plain text — pure (x, y) values.
-XLSX preserves the chart image alongside the data and includes axis labels with units, which makes it easier to verify and share.
-We dig into this in chart screenshot to Excel.
+XLSX preserves the chart image alongside the data and includes axis labels with units, easier to verify and share.
+See chart screenshot to Excel.

 How do I cite digitized data in a publication?

-Cite the original figure (the paper and figure number) as the data source.
-Cite the digitization tool in the methods section.
-For systematic reviews and meta-analyses, follow PRISMA reporting requirements — full detail in our meta-analysis guide.
+Cite the original figure (paper and figure number) as the data source.
+Cite the digitization tool in methods.
+For systematic reviews, follow PRISMA reporting — detail in our meta-analysis guide.